 Each time I thought we had reached the end of the property, there was another archway, pond, or path guiding us further!

-Kai and Emma held their ceremony in front of the oak tree in the front of the property, but other wedding ceremony spaces at Shangri La Springs include the gazebo at the back of the property, or the “long house” in front of the pool and pool deck.
+Kai and Emma held their ceremony in front of the oak tree in the front of the property, but if you’re hosting a Shangri La Springs wedding you may also have your ceremony at the gazebo at the back of the property, or the “long house” in front of the pool and pool deck.

 One of my favorite features of the venue was the privacy that could be felt all around the grounds.
 The “getting ready” space for the bride was a bedroom with multiple doorways and blinds that allowed light in without being seen by guests.